JulienRouar/mtgodecklists/README.md

 ### Building of Expert Rules

-Expert rules are fixed rules to make classification, within the Magic : The Gathering context, following process will be built :
+Expert rules are fixed rules to make classification, within the Magic : The Gathering context, following process will be built as :
-- structure :
 DECK <deck_name>
 RULES :
 MD :